 Learn more about becoming an Occupational Health and Safety Officer

-Are you passionate about improving workplace safety, and want to play a key role in reducing work-related injuries and deaths in your community?
+Are you passionate about improving workplace safety?
+Want to play a key role in reducing work-related injuries and deaths in your community?
 You could be a good fit for a career in OHS.

-Herzing College offers Occupational Health and Safety Officer programs at several campuses, including Winnipeg, Toronto, and Ottawa.
+Herzing College offers occupational health and safety programs at our Toronto and Ottawa campuses as well as online.
 This diploma program is approved by the Board of Canadian Registered Safety Professionals.
-Online training options are available.

-See this interview with instructor, Andrew Pugachev, to find out what to expect in class.
-Or, click below to browse the program for yourself.
-See a detailed course list, chat live with an Admissions Advisor, and request free information by email.
+Click below to browse the program for yourself.
+See a detailed course list, chat live with an admissions advisor, and request free information by email.
 We’re here to help!